Duality for the $\Gamma$-convergence of convex functions: Proof of Theorem

 Separable reducibility is a common tool in functional analysis, as it often leads to substantial simplifications and, in some cases, provides the only viable approach to proving certain results.
 A simple example of a separably reducible property is continuity of a mapping.
 For a list of some less trivial properties that are separable determined in analysis, we refer the reader to \cite{fabian_separable_determined}.
-There are special families of separable subspaces of a given Banach space that allow to implement a \emph{separable reduction}, that is, the possibility to “lift” a property from separable subspaces to the entire space, since they allow dealing with countable many different properties.
+There are special families of separable subspaces of a given Banach space that allow the implementation of a \emph{separable reduction}, that is, the possibility to “lift” a property from separable subspaces to the entire space, since they allow one to deal with countable many different hypotheses.
 These special families are called rich families, and they were introduced by J.M Borwein and W.B Moors in \cite{Borwein}.
 Rich families were deeply discussed in connection with a number of properties related to differentiability and subdifferentiability in \cite{annals} and \cite{rich_families_subdifferential}. \begin{definition} Let $Z$ be a (rather) non-separable metric (or normed) space.
 Denote by $\mathcal{S}(Z)$ the family of all closed separable subsets (or closed separable subspaces) of $Z$.
 A subfamily $R \subset \mathcal{S}(Z)$ is called \textit{rich} if: